massanoori/THRotator-manual/docs/index.rst

 THRotator mainly focuses on Touhou Project and Uwabami Breakers, which shares the foundation of Touhou Project.
 Possibly, you can use THRotator for other vertically-scrolling shoot 'em up games.

-THRotator is not tested on Th7.5, Th10.5, and Th12.3.
+THRotator is not tested on Touhou 7.5, Touhou 10.5, and Touhou 12.3.
 THRotator is tested only on Windows 10.

 Supported products
 =======================================

-- the Embodiment of Scarlet Devil (Th06)
+- the Embodiment of Scarlet Devil (Touhou 6)
-- Perfect Cherry Blossom (Th07)
+- Perfect Cherry Blossom (Touhou 7)
-- Imperishable Night (Th08)
+- Imperishable Night (Touhou 8)
-- Phantasmagoria of Flower View (Th09, screen rotation only)
+- Phantasmagoria of Flower View (Touhou 9)

+  - Screen rotation only, not fully tested.

-- Shoot the Bullet (Th095)
+- Shoot the Bullet (Touhou 9.5)
-- Mountain of Faith (Th10)
+- Mountain of Faith (Touhou 10)
-- Subterranean Animism (Th11)
+- Subterranean Animism (Touhou 11)
-- Undefined Fantastic Object (Th12)
+- Undefined Fantastic Object (Touhou 12)
-- Double Spoiler (Th125)
+- Double Spoiler (Touhou 12.5)
-- Fairy Wars (Th128)
+- Fairy Wars (Touhou 12.8)
-- Ten Desires (Th13)
+- Ten Desires (Touhou 13)
-- Double Dealing Character (Th14, tested on demo version)
+- Double Dealing Character (Touhou 14)

+  - Tested on demo version.

-- Impossible Spell Card (Th143)
+- Impossible Spell Card (Touhou 14.3)
-- Legacy of Lunatic Kingdom (Th15, tested on demo version)
+- Legacy of Lunatic Kingdom (Touhou 15)

+  - Tested on demo version.

-- Hidden Star in Four Seasons (Th16)
+- Hidden Star in Four Seasons (Touhou 16)
-- Uwabami Breakers (alcostg)
+- Uwabami Breakers

 Main features
 =======================================